mslusarz/csv-nix-tools/README.md

 but in the future, many things can change (IOW don't run this in production yet).
 Currently, it builds and runs on Linux with glibc only, but portability patches are welcomed.
-Although the project has NIX in the name and many source tools are Unix or even Linux-specific, porting to non-Unix systems is encouraged.
+Although the project has NIX in the name and many source tools are Unix or even Linux-specific, sane portability patches, even for non-Unix systems, will be accepted.

 If you discover any issue in the project or a missing feature, don't hesitate to file an issue.
 Any feedback is welcomed.